lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 Note that this script also installs the AWS CLI and `ec2-instance-connect`.
 These are not strictly necessary for our use case, but they are nice to have.

-In CDK, we can create a userScript with these commands as follows:
+In CDK, we can create a user data script with these commands as follows:

 ```typescript
 const userData = ec2.UserData.forLinux()